 The Nickel Plate Trail Indy is a proposed 10-foot wide multi-use asphalt trail on the old Nickel Plate Railroad bed from 96th street to 39th street.

 How will the trail be funded?

-The city of Indianapolis has applied for a $5 million grant through the Indiana Department of Natural Resources’ (IDNR) Next Level Trails (NLT) program.
-The application was submitted December 1st and is the third time the city has applied for funding through the NLT program.
-If Indianapolis is fortunate enough to be awarded the grant, the City will need to fund the additional $3 million match.
+The city of Indianapolis applied for a $5 million grant through the Indiana Department of Natural Resources (IDNR) Next Level Trails (NLT) program.
+The application was submitted on December 1st, 2022.
+Indianapolis was awarded the $5 million grant in Spring 2023.
+The city of Indianapolis has matched the awarded grant, To learn more, visit Next Level Trails.

 When will the trail be constructed?

 The City has already designated $1.2 million to fund the trail design work.
 Total funding has now been approved for the construction, and construction could begin as early as the fall of 2023 and be completed over the following 18 – 24 months.

 Will this affect my property value?

 A 2015 study by the Indiana University Public Policy Institute stated that “Property values within 500 feet (1 block) of the Indianapolis Cultural Trail have increased 148% from 2008 to 2014, an increase of $1 billion in assessed property value.”